 A single generation ago, it would have seemed extreme to buy your teen or tween a cell phone.
 Not anymore.
 Smartphones have so fundamentally impacted modern communication that today mobiles are all but a necessity: pay phones are a thing of the past and landlines are on the way out too.
-As of this year, 52% of US households have cut the cord to their landline.
+As of last year, 52% of US households have cut the cord to their landline.
 In 2010, that number was 26%, meaning the percentage of cell-only homes has doubled in less than 10 years.

 As a result, a boy whose soccer practice is running late can no longer use a pay phone to check in with his parents, and a girl who wants to sleep over at a friend’s house could likely find there’s no landline from which to call her parents to ask permission.
 A cell is the most practical way for a kid to stay in touch.